 We acknowledge the Displaced Children and Orphans Fund (DCOF) of the United States Agency for International Development (USAID) for its financial support of this activity.
 For their technical guidance and support in reviewing this document, we thank Sarah Gesiriech, the United States Government Special Advisor on Children; Rebecca Levy, Acting Division Chief, Empowerment and Inclusion; and John Williamson and Mattito Watson, DCOF Technical Advisors.
 We also thank all those who participated in the Workshop on Case Management Information Systems for their input and review of the framework.
-We thank our other Palladium colleagues who provided input and reviewed this document: Ismael Ddumba Nyazi and Camelia Gheorghe (MEASURE Evaluation) and Polycarp Otieno (Tupime Kaunti project).
-We thank the knowledge management team at MEASURE Evaluation, University of North Carolina at Chapel Hill, for editorial, design, and production services.
+We thank our other Palladium colleagues who provided input and reviewed this document: Ismael Ddumba Nyazi and Camelia Gheorghe (MEASURE Evaluation and later Data for Impact) and Polycarp Otieno (Tupime Kaunti project).
+We thank the knowledge management team at Data for Impact (D4I), University of North Carolina at Chapel Hill, for editorial, design, and production services.